Daniel Camarena: Tecolotes de los Dos Laredos

 On June 1, 2025, Camarena came out of retirement to sign with the Tecolotes de los Dos Laredos of the Mexican League.
 In five appearances (four starts) for Dos Laredos, he struggled to an 0-2 record and 9.45 ERA with nine strikeouts across 13 1/3 innings pitched.
 Camarena was released by the Tecolotes on July 5.

 Diablos Rojos del México

 On July 9, 2025, Camarena signed with the Diablos Rojos del México of the Mexican League.
+He made three appearances (two starts) for the Diablos, posting an 0-1 record and 7.71 ERA with eight strikeouts across 9 1/3 innings pitched.
+Camarena was released by México on July 29.

+Caliente de Durango

+On May 20, 2026, Camarena was signed by the Caliente de Durango of the Mexican League.
+In 21 appearances for the Caliente, he posted a 1–1 record with a 4.82 ERA and 22 strikeouts across 18 2/3 innings pitched.
+On July 17, Camarena was released by Durango.

+Olmecas de Tabasco

+On July 17, 2026, Camarena signed with the Olmecas de Tabasco of the Mexican League.

 Coaching career

 On January 17, 2025, Camarena was hired by the San Diego Padres to serve as a pitching coach for their rookie-level affiliate, the Arizona Complex League Padres.